Sadiya-Sheikh-2026/Random-Password-Generator/README.md

 This successfuly shows the basic structure of the application I aimed to create.

 ## Project Management
 I first decided to set out my project into stages.
 They can overall be grouped into; preparation, code development, testing and launch.
+The method I used for project management was agile with sprints.
+Within each stage I conducted sprints to complete the stages as quickly as possible and move through the requirements.
+Of course, some stages have to be done in a certain order so these sections may be closer to the Waterfall project management technique.
 The overall plan can be seen visually here:

 ![image of user persona](https://github.com/Sadiya-Sheikh-2026/Random-Password-Generator/blob/main/images/project_timeline.png)